alanmitchell/bmon/docs/source/periodic-scripts.rst

 The only disadvantage of choosing a longer period between runs of the script will be a delay in the availability of the data in BMON.
 The script will collect all available data since it's prior run (subject to the limit of 1 day's worth of data).
-So, not data will be lost by running the script infrequently (up to 24 hour spacing between script runs).
+So, no data will be lost by running the script infrequently (up to 24 hour spacing between script runs).

 Send BMON Data to an InfluxDB Time-Series Database